obsidianart/react-course-2048/README.md

 - Step 4: add Sass (change the require on top of app.js)
 - Step 5: add keyboard listeners
 - Step 6: move tiles to state and add the first movement concept
-- Step 7: time to write a test
+- Step 7: time to write a test (failing isolated test for business logic)